A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Application to Data

-We consider two real-data applications for our proposed model selection approach.
+The dataset has been randomly split into a training set and test set with a 80\%--20\% split, respectively, and all continuous variables have been standardised (based on the training data) to have zero mean and unit variance.
+The model selection procedure was implemented with $n_{\text{init}} = 10$ and $q_{\text{max}} = 10$.
 For comparison purposes, the model found by our proposed model selection procedure is compared to fitting an FNN with all inputs and the maximum number of hidden nodes considered.
-Each data set has been randomly split into a training set and test set with a 90\%--10\% split, respectively, and all variables have been rescaled (based on the training data) to be in the range $[0,1]$.
-The model selection procedure was implemented with $n_{\text{init}} = 10$ and $q_{\text{max}} = 10$.
-For both models (selected and full), we report the number of input nodes ($p$), the number of hidden nodes ($q$), the total number of parameters ($K$), the BIC, and the out-of-sample mean squared error (OOS).
-The results are summarised in Table~\ref{tab: application} and discussed in more detail for each dataset in the Section~\ref{sec: boston} and \ref{sec: wine}.
+For both models (selected and full), we report the number of input nodes ($p$), the number of hidden nodes ($q$), the total number of parameters ($K$), the BIC, and the out-of-sample mean squared error (OOS) computed using the test set.
+For the covariates that are selected, we also report: (i) relative covariate importance via the change in BIC ($\Delta$BIC) upon removal of that covariate, and (ii) a simple covariate effect ($\hat \tau$) as measured by the change in the average predicted response going from lower to higher covariate values (below/above median for numeric covariates and 0/1 for binary covariates).
+See Appendix \ref{app: delta_bic} for more detail on these measures.